dpataki92/lawtalk/README.md

-# README
+# LAWTALK

-Lawtalk is legal Q&A site that intends to function as a “legal stack overflow”.
-Users can discuss legal issues, ask questions, provide answers, upvote or downvote answers, and search for Q&A threads relevant to their jurisdiction and chosen legal areas in various ways.
+Legal Q&A site built with React/Redux and Ruby on Rails that intends to function as a “legal stack overflow”.
+The application provides a platform to discuss legal issues and find legal experts quickly.
+Among other features, users can:

-The app uses React and Redux on the front-end and Rails on the back-end as an API.
-The project was built as part of my studies at the Flatiron School (US).
+- ask questions and provide replies
+- upvote or downvote replies
+- search for Q&A threads related to their jurisdiction and chosen legal field in various ways
+- initiate private conversations and chat with users
+- follow user ranking to find users with best upvote/downvote ratio

+# Technologies

+- Ruby 2.6.1
+- Ruby on Rails 6.0.3
+- React 16.8
+- React-Redux 5.0.7
+- Redux 4.0.0
+- React-Router-Dom 5.1.2
+- @auth0/auth0-react 1.2.0
+- SQLite3 1.4.2
+- Puma 4.3.6
+- Bcrypt 3.1.16
+- Dotenv-rails 2.7.6
+- Pry 0.13.1
+- Foreman 0.87.2

-# Installation and Usage
+# Installation

-* Fork and git clone repo
+- Fork and git clone repo.

+# Usage

-* Cd into lawtalk folder
+- Cd into lawtalk folder

-* Run rails db:migrate & rails db:seed
+- Run 'rake db:migrate' & 'rake db:seed'

-* Run servers with 'rake start'
+- Run servers with 'rake start'

 # Contributing